nooo525/ai-for-the-arts/README.md

   - what the risks are and how we might reduce them.

 ### 2. Media and other files
+Detailed attribution and licensing information for the audio and image files is provided in the relevant notebooks.

 - **`audio1.mid`** and **`audio2.ogg`**
   Audio files used in the notebooks to experiment with loading and playing media in Jupyter, and to think about how “media as data” can be processed by code.

+- **`datasets/`**
+  Tabular datasets used in the machine-learning notebook (for example the housing data from the lab materials).
+  These are included so that the notebooks can be run reproducibly from this repository.

 - **`picture1.jpg`**
   An image used as a simple example for displaying or processing visual media.